Frequently Asked Questions

 Yes, although some of our books and resources are distinctly Christian and you may prefer to make substitutions to fit your family's needs.
 The Advisory is unable to take time to locate alternative books and resources and the AO Facebook group is not the appropriate place to ask for alternate suggestions.
 Although the Advisory is unable to tailor the booklist to accommodate all of the various denominational differences that exist, the CM movement is growing daily, and support groups for CM homeschoolers with specific religious affiliations, special interests, individual needs, and unique circumstances are always being added.
 We suggest that you find one of these groups and ask what resources they've found.

-Before requesting that the Advisory locate suitable alternatives or create an alternative booklist for you, please read this blog post and consider contributing to the CM community by finding and posting alternate selections for others who may be looking for the same thing.
+Before requesting that the Advisory locate suitable alternatives or create an alternative booklist for you, please read this archived blog post and consider contributing to the CM community by finding and posting alternate selections for others who may be looking for the same thing.

 Can I do this if my child has ADHD, dyslexia or Asperger's?

 Yes.
 Any child, regardless of aptitude or learning challenges, will make the most of his or her potential from a plan that respects the person of the child, broadens the mind with exposure to many subjects of interest, and relies on instilling habits that build character.
 Short lessons, small steps, focus on skills and habits, use of manipulatives, and exposure to living ideas through books are perfectly geared for children with special needs.
 You can read more at this link, as well as some thoughts about which Year to place your LD child.
 Donna-Jean Breckenridge wrote an article on using AO with her son.
+Brandy Vencel explained how CM can help a child with learning challenges on her blog.

 There's an area for parents of children with special needs on the AO Forum.
 This is a private subforum that's only visible to approved parents who are already members of the forum.